 Then The Book of Kindly Deaths is for you…

-If you enjoy stories of dark Victorian gothic mystery and dread, then my Professor Thistlequick short stories; ‘The Demon of Gloamingspark Yard’, and ‘The Ghosts of the Tattered Crow’ are definitely for you!
+If you enjoy stories of dark Victorian gothic mystery and dread, then my Professor Thistlequick short stories; ‘The Curious Incident at Gloamingspark Yard’, and ‘The Ghosts of the Tattered Crow’ are definitely for you!
 And then there’s my full length novel ‘The Shadow Collectors’ that expands upon these dark magical adventures (coming soon!).

 *In terms of scares, think the later Harry Potter books rather than Stephen King levels of darkness